 Findings from the 2019 Teaching Cultures Survey – from across 15,659 academics at 21 universities in 10 countries – were released in May 2020.
 The videos below provide an overview of the survey findings and offer perspectives from two participating universities: Radboud University in the Netherlands and the University of Auckland in New Zealand.

-Universities will be provided with the confidential analysed survey findings from their institution.
-On completion of each survey stage, participating universities will be provided with:
+Participating universities are provided with the confidential analysed findings from their institution.
+On completion of each survey run, participating universities will be provided with:

 (i) a report outlining the key outcomes for each institution, mapped alongside the amalgamated data for all institutions;